-DigitalFrontiers Advocacy assists clients on media and copyright law matters before Congress, the Administration, and independent agencies.
+DigitalFrontiers Advocacy assists clients on media and copyright law matters before Congress, the Administration, and independent federal agencies.
 In doing so, we start from the premise that the First Amendment, intellectual property, free markets, and the rule of law operate as mutually reinforcing pillars of creativity, innovation, and economic growth in a democratic society.

 Neil Fried launched DigitalFrontiers Advocacy in January 2020, bringing more than 25 years of experience in the public and private sectors.
 Before starting DigitalFrontiers Advocacy, Neil spent close to seven years as senior vice president for congressional and regulatory affairs at the Motion Picture Association, where he worked on behalf of Walt Disney Studios, the former 20th Century Fox, Netflix Studios, Paramount Pictures, Sony Pictures, Universal City Studios, and Warner Bros.
 Entertainment.